 Despite lingering challenges posed by the pandemic, lots of exciting dining options continue to pop up all over town.
 Here’s a running list of recent openings.
 Other new and notable restaurants are featured here.
-For the buzziest new bars around town this month, go here.
+For the buzziest new bars around town, go here.

 Know of a spot that should be on this list?
 Send us a tip by emailing firstname.lastname@example.org.

 NOMA—The soaring Northeast space that most recently housed gadgets-galore Sweet Science Coffee flips into Simona Cafe on Friday, September 22.
 The chic cafe debuted in Arlington last year and quickly became an all-day neighborhood favorite for seasonal drinks and drip, flat whites, chai lattes, sandwiches built on homemade focaccia, charcuterie boards, and a curated selection of wine and beer.
 For its second act, Simona Cafe brings the same menu over to its new plant-filled D.C. digs with plans to apply for a liquor license soon.
 The coffee program mostly relies on beans from Falls Church’s Rare Bird, plus rotating appearances from guest roasters like Richmond’s Recluse Coffee.
 35 N Street NE